dscape/specify/README.md

 <a name="samples"/>
 # samples

-check out the tests in `test/specify.js`
+samples are available in the `/test` folder

 <a name="contribute"/>
 # contribute